 Bleeding in and around the brain (intracranial hemorrhage) is caused by the rupture of blood vessels and may be caused by

 Prematurity Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more increases the risk of intracranial hemorrhage.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more increases the risk of intracranial hemorrhage.

 Sometimes, intracranial hemorrhage occurs after a normal delivery in an otherwise well newborn.
 The cause of bleeding in these cases is unknown.